ITWorks4U/programming_tutorials/C/26_memory_management/readme.md

 -   smart pointers
     -   *shall be used for C++ only*
     -   autmatically releasing allocated memory, when this is no longer required
-        -   even in case of any error => with raw pointer(s), this is very hard up to impossible
+        -   even in case of any error => with raw pointer(s), this is very hard or impossible
 -   advanced usage
     -   different ways to allocate memory
     -   overloading your current RAM => **only for educational purpose**